 - Candle refill beads

-The concept is fun and flexible, which is why they’ve taken off in the DIY candle space.
+The concept is fun and flexible, which is why they've taken off in the DIY candle space.
+The loose bead format lets you customize each pour, making them appealing for crafters and social media enthusiasts looking for a visually interesting candle project.

 The Pros of Candle Beads